tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step8_externaldocs_object.md

   url: https://openweathermap.org/api
 ```

 Note that this documentation should relate to the API as a whole.
-To link a specific parameter to more documentation, you can add an `externalDocs` object to the operation object, as noted in [Operation objects](pubapis_openapi_step4_paths_object.html#operation-objects) section in Step 4 with paths.
+To link a specific parameter to more documentation, you can add an `externalDocs` object to the operation object, as noted in [Operation objects](pubapis_openapi_step4_paths_object.html#operation-objects) section in Step 4: The paths object.

 ## <i class="fa fa-user-circle"></i> View the Appearance in Swagger UI